Lindsay-Needs-Sleep/Perfect-Project-Starter-Python-Django/README.md

 * `shortprojectname` with `<name>`
 * `pythoncodefolder` with the relative path to where your python code is/will be (relative to the project root)
     * Put your python code in this folder
+    * You must have at least an empty `requirements.txt` file
-    * NOTE: If you don't have existing code yet, add at least 1 dummy file to this folder otherwise docker will mess up the permissions on this folder for some reason -.-)
+        * NOTE: If you don't have any files in this folder docker will mess up the permissions on this folder for some reason -.-)

 Simplify/Update the following as required for your project (Currently set up for django project with a postgresql DB)
 * `docker/docker-compose.*.yml` files